maxim5/webby/dev.md

 - `gradle compileDemoRocker`
 - `DemoTablesCodegenMain`

-Then `Ctrl-F9` in IJ should work normally
+After this `Ctrl-F9` in IJ should work normally.

 ## IntelliJ Tips